 I’ve used my Kreg Rip-Cut tool a few times now and it’s definitely become a workshop fav.
-I’ve tried other circular saw cutting guides for ripping sheetgoods before with disappointing results.
+I’ve tried other circular saw cutting guides for ripping sheet goods before with disappointing results.
 I was skeptical about this one being any better but it turns out — this one is markedly better.
 It’s not perfect, but it’s a pretty good option for ripping down large sheet goods and making repeated cuts.
 Kreg Tools sent me a Rip-Cut to try out, I was not compensated for my review.
 Opinions are my own.

 The Rip-Cut gives me accurate cuts, it takes about 15 seconds to adjust for a new cut width, and I don’t have to measure and mark and clamp anything to my wood so the whole process of ripping wood is much faster than with any other method (in my shop).

 Bonus: It’s really easy to use!
 (The instructions are clear — I think they were written by someone that has actually used it.
 Score one for Kreg Tools.
 You know bad instruction manuals are one of my biggest pet peeves.)

 *Edited 12/2/14 I have had quite a few clients and readers let me know that the Kreg RipCut did not fit onto their circular saw.
 The product description says “It fits on MOST circular saws…”.
 SO, be warned, it may not fit on your circular saw.
 It went onto my Skil brand saw without a hitch.
 You can contact Kreg Tools to find out if your saw is compatible — or buy it and try it and keep your receipt!